Sports Betting Bonus Guide 2021

 The best new betting sites in the UK have to be LeoVegas and Rizk.
 Both of them are established operators over in Northern Europe, but now they’ve brought their A-game to the UK, too.
 Tasty bonuses, UK-friendly payment methods, and sports that we Brits are interested in all play a part.

-Rizk keeps up their no-nonsense policy also in their welcome customer offer.
-Their “£10 Money Back Offer” gives you your money back up to £10 if your slip doesn’t win.
+Currently, Rizk offers no welcome customer offer.
 At LeoVegas you’ll get an in-play 100% profit boost up to £100 with a £10 max stake.
 The good thing about the offer is that the profit boost is paid in cash with no wagering requirement.

 Get LeoVegas 100% profit boost: